White feather

+The white feather was a widely recognised propaganda symbol in the United Kingdom, Australia and other Commonwealth countries.
+It was most prominently used in the 'white feather movement' in Britain during the First World War, in which women gave white feathers to non-enlisting men symbolizing cowardice and shaming them into signing up for military service.

-The white feather is a widely recognised propaganda symbol.
-It has, among other things, represented cowardice or conscientious pacifism; as in A. E. W. Mason's 1902 book, The Four Feathers.
-In Britain during the First World War it was often given to males out of uniform by women to shame them publicly into signing up.
-In the United States armed forces, however, it is used to signify extraordinary bravery and excellence in combat marksmanship.
+Other than the White Feather movement, it has, among other meanings, represented cowardice or conscientious pacifism; as in A. E. W. Mason's 1902 book The Four Feathers.
+In the 21st century, the meaning of a white feather as a symbol of cowardice is almost entirely limited to historical reference.
+In the United States armed forces, however, it has been used to signify extraordinary bravery and excellence in combat marksmanship.

+History

 As a symbol of cowardice

 The use of the phrase "white feather" to symbolise cowardice is attested from the late 18th century, according to the Oxford English Dictionary.
 The OED cites A Classical Dictionary of the Vulgar Tongue (1785), in which lexicographer Francis Grose wrote "White feather, he has a white feather, he is a coward, an allusion to a game cock, where having a white feather, is a proof he is not of the true game breed".
 This was in the context of cockfighting, a common entertainment in Georgian England.